Skip to content

 As a result, copyright holders have had to undertake extensive efforts to monitor copyright infringement on Audius.

 Investigations into piracy activities on Audius are complicated because it is a distributed and largely unregulated system.
 Not only must copyright holders contract third-party auditors who specialise in detection technologies, they also need to invest time via direct outreach or monitoring services and continuously develop new strategies against piracy as they arise.
-To efficiently monitor copyright activities on Audius requires a combination of manual review processes and automated machine learning algorithms that can be scaled up when there is an increase in activity.
+To efficiently monitor copyright activities on Audius requires a combination of manual analysis processes and automated machine learning algorithms that can be scaled up when there is an increase in activity.

 In addition, instantaneous outcomes from any policing activities are not always feasible as many pirated audio files are hosted outside audius’ ecosystem by independent actors who operate separate servers located worldwide, making it difficult to track down infringing material faster than it’s uploaded for redistribution.
 Copyright holders also face difficulty in acting upon infringement due to server shutdowns being routinely issued by individual nodes which can cause unintended repercussions from removing music from legitimate uses too quickly as well as contributing issue with retrospective search engine indexing or deletion requests often failing confirmation processes or taking extended periods before implementation is complete; thus effectively allowing infringing content remain freely available online further propelling its reachfulness potential which equates more revenue lost for rightful owners whose works were used without authorization thus serving a great financial disservice.